MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-picking-and-shipping-in-basic-warehousing.md

 This walkthrough demonstrates the following tasks:

-- Setting up SILVER location for inventory picks.
+- Setting up MAIN location for inventory picks.
-- Creating a sales order for customer 10000 for 30 loudspeakers.
+- Creating a sales order for customer 10000 for 30 Amsterdam Lamps.
 - Releasing the sales order for warehouse handling.
 - Creating an inventory pick based on a released source document.
 - Registering the warehouse movement from the warehouse and at the same time posting the sales shipment for the source sales order.